 The first three are locks, and after that it's open.
-Mariani has been very good and Preston has been solid.
+Marc Mariani started camp well but has leveled off.
+Preston has been solid.
 Veteran late-summer addition Hagan gets open a lot in practices, particularly in the middle of the field.
 Robiskie is also challenging.
-And an outsider cut elsewhere at the end of camps could be appealing.

 TIGHT ENDS (3)

 Walker has said he expects to play on the line more and Stevens is a blocker.
-Thompson is at a make-or-break point and looks to be in line to back up both.
+Thompson now ranks as a lock.
+Chase Coffman would be fourth, but I'm not ready to give them four.

 OFFENSIVE LINE (8)

-A starting caliber tackle is on the bench (Oher or Lewan) and that means Byron Stingily is less needed than backups for the interior such as Spencer and Olsen.
+A starting caliber tackle is on the bench (at this point, Lewan) and that means Byron Stingily is less needed than backups for the interior such as Spencer and Olsen.
 Spencer is hurt right now.

 A solid guy who had a bit of an off year in 2013.

 Maikon Bonani's big leg makes him intriguing.
 But he's not harnessing it sufficiently to this point.
-Coons has less leg, but is more accurate.
-But his low field goal attempts and kickoffs are cause for concern.
+Coons has less leg but is more accurate.
+And his trajectory issue appears cured.